Matt Talbot

 Matthew Talbot, TOSF (2 May 1856 – 7 June 1925) was an Irish ascetic revered by many Catholics for his piety, charity and mortification of the flesh.

-Talbot was a manual labourer.
-Though he lived alone for most of his life, Talbot did live with his mother for a time.
-His life would have gone unnoticed were it not for the cords and chains discovered on his body when he died suddenly on a Dublin street in 1925.
-He was a member of the Third Order of Saint Francis.
+Talbot was a manual labourer and a member of the Third Order of Saint Francis.
+The cords and chains discovered on his body when he died suddenly on a Dublin street in 1925 caused him to become famous.

-Though he has not yet been formally recognized as a saint, he has been declared Venerable and is considered a patron of those struggling with alcoholism.
+Though not formally recognised as a saint, he has been declared Venerable and is considered a patron of those struggling with alcoholism.
 He is commemorated on 19 June.

 Early life – alcoholism

 Talbot was born on 2 May 1856 at 13 Aldborough Court, Dublin, Ireland, the second eldest of twelve children of Charles and Elizabeth Talbot, a poor family in the North Strand area.
 He was baptized in St. Mary's Pro-Cathedral on 5 May.
 His father and all but the oldest of his brothers were heavy drinkers.
 In 1868 Matt left school at the age of twelve and went to work in a wine merchant's store.
 He very soon began "sampling their wares", and was considered a hopeless alcoholic by age thirteen.
 He then went to the Port & Docks Board where he worked in the whiskey stores.
 He frequented pubs in the city with his brothers and friends, spending most or all of his wages and running up debts.
 When his wages were spent, he borrowed and scrounged for money.
 He pawned his clothes and boots to get money for alcohol.
 On one occasion, he stole a fiddle from a street entertainer and sold it to buy drink.